 Salted Caramel Sauce (see note):

-- 3 Tbsp unsalted butter, cut into pieces, at room temperature
+- 3 tablespoon unsalted butter, cut into pieces, at room temperature

 Caramel Pastry Cream: